COVID-19 protein subunit vaccine

 What are the possible reactions after the vaccine?

 Vaccines are very safe.
 It is much safer to get the vaccine than to get COVID-19.
 The vaccine is not a live virus vaccine and cannot give you COVID-19.
 Common reactions to the vaccine may include tenderness, soreness, redness and swelling where the vaccine was given.
 Other reactions may include tiredness, headache, fever, muscle or joint soreness, nausea and vomiting.
-These reactions are mild and generally last 1 to 2 days.
+These reactions are mild and generally last one to 2 days.
 If you have concerns about any symptoms you develop after receiving the vaccine, speak with your health care provider or call 8-1-1 for advice.

 Rare cases of inflammation of the heart (myocarditis and pericarditis) have been reported after getting the protein subunit vaccine.
 Cases have occurred mainly in males 12-39 years of age.